 - a.
 Establish time frames and guidance for regularly reviewing and updating data inventories; and Implemented at 24 months - b.
-Develop and implement a plan for ensuring its individual units complete data inventories, including establishing a deadline by which all individual units must complete a data inventory and follow-up procedures to ensure all individual units have done so.

-Partially implemented at 48 months-As discussed in the explanation for Recommendation 4.8, UA has implemented a risk management web application for its units to use when completing annually required IT risk assessments.
+Develop and implement a plan for ensuring its individual units complete data inventories, including establishing a deadline by which all individual units must complete a data inventory and follow-up procedures to ensure all individual units have done so. - Partially implemented at 48 months-As discussed in the explanation for Recommendation 4.8, UA has implemented a risk management web application for its units to use when completing annually required IT risk assessments.
 The web application requires individual units to confirm if they have a complete data inventory and, if not, recommends the unit develop a complete data inventory.
 However, in fiscal year 2021, some of UA's individual units did not complete IT risk assessments using the risk management web application.
-UA reported that, although it has a goal for all individual units to complete IT risk assessments using the risk management web application, which could facilitate individual units' development of complete data inventories, it did not have an estimated date for achieving this goal.

-4.7 NAU should develop and implement university-wide IT risk assessment policies and procedures for conducting IT risk assessments, compiling and evaluating the results, using the results to manage and address identified risks, such as by implementing controls to protect against identified risks, and reporting the results to NAU's leadership.
+UA reported that, although it has a goal for all its individual units to complete IT risks assessments using the risk management web application, which could facilitate individual units' development of complete data inventories, it did not have an estimated date for achieving this goal. - 4.7 NAU should develop and implement university-wide IT risk assessment policies and procedures for conducting IT risk assessments, compiling and evaluating the results, using the results to manage and address identified risks, such as by implementing controls to protect against identified risks, and reporting the results to NAU's leadership.
 Additionally, the policies and procedures should assign roles and responsibilities for conducting and completing these various requirements and procedures.

-4.8 UA should revise its IT risk assessment policies and procedures to include a requirement for managing and addressing identified risks, such as by implementing controls to protect against identified risks.

-Partially implemented at 48 months-UA has developed IT risk management policies and procedures that require all individual units to complete individual IT risk assessments and develop security plans for implementing controls that address identified risks.
+- 4.8 UA should revise its IT risk assessment policies and procedures to include a requirement for managing and addressing identified risks, such as by implementing controls to protect against identified risks. - Partially implemented at 48 months-UA has developed IT risk management policies and procedures that require all individual units to complete individual IT risk assessments and develop security plans for implementing controls that address identified risks.
 However, in fiscal year 2021, some of UA's individual units did not complete individual IT risk assessments or develop security plans, as required.
-UA reported that, although it has a goal for all individual units to complete risk assessments and develop security plans, it did not have an estimated date for achieving this goal.

-- 4.9 UA should fully implement its IT risk assessment process by: - a.
-Conducting the IT risk assessment in all of its individual units;

-Partially implemented at 48 months-The 24-month followup reported that UA had implemented this recommendation.
+UA reported that, although it has a goal for all its individual units to complete risks assessments and develop security plans, it did not have an estimated date for achieving this goal. - 4.9 UA should fully implement its IT risk assessment process by: - a.
+Conducting the IT risk assessment in all of its individual units; - Partially implemented at 48 months-The 24-month followup reported that UA had implemented this recommendation.
 However, as discussed in the explanation for recommendation 4.8, in fiscal year 2021, some of UA's individual units did not complete individual IT risk assessments.
-UA reported that, although it has a goal for all individual units to complete risk assessments, it did not have an estimated date for achieving this goal.

-b.
-Compiling and analyzing the results of the IT risk assessment;
+UA reported that, although it has a goal for all its individual units to complete risks assessments, it did not have an estimated date for achieving this goal. - b.
+Compiling and analyzing the results of the IT risk assessment; - Partially implemented at 48 months-In fiscal year 2021, UA compiled and analyzed the results of its individual units' IT risk assessments.
+However, as discussed in the explanation for recommendation 4.8, in fiscal year 2021, some of UA's individual units did not complete individual IT risk assessments.
+UA reported that, although it has a goal for all its individual units to complete risks assessments, it did not have an estimated date for achieving this goal.